Janaki4/E-commerce_Mirrar/README.md

 DB Models are in Models folder
-DB folder having all the configurations of the database Added DB schema design diagram in the repo
+DB folder having all the configurations of the database wrapper file having all the queries association file represents the relation between the models Added DB schema design diagram in the repo

 Left the .env file in the project itself for easily configure